 - You must have a minimum GPA of 3.0 in prerequisite courses.

 - You must have successfully completed all prerequisite courses with a “C” or higher, or have the courses in progress in the semester you are applying.

-- Complete* and submit the following to Nursing Admissions:
+- Complete and submit the following for Nursing Admissions:

-- unofficial transcripts from each college or university attended
+- upload unofficial transcripts from each college or university attended with application

 *Incomplete applications will not be considered for admission.

 Please note: there is now a separate application for the American Indian Program.
 Detailed instructions for the Kaplan Admissions Exam are located in all applications.

 RN-BSN Accordion Closed